Aquilegia: Medicinal and herbal

-Aquilegia oxysepala has been a part of traditional Chinese medicine for thousands of years.
+A. oxysepala has been a part of traditional Chinese medicine for thousands of years.

-Asian traditional medicine, Indigenous North Americans, and Medieval Europeans have considered columbines plants medicinal herbs.
+Asian traditional medicine practitioners, Indigenous North Americans, and medieval Europeans have treated columbine plants as medicinal herbs.
 Modern scientific research has determined that columbines can possess antioxidant, antibacterial, and anti-cancer qualities.

 In China, A. oxysepala has been used as a dietary supplement and medicine for thousands of years.
 A. oxysepala has been used there to treat diseases in women such as irregular menstruation and intermenstrual bleeding.
 While its extract's function as an antioxidant is known, with its medicinal use possibly attributable to the extract's good scavenging of superoxide anion radicals, it is inferior to the common dietary supplement ascorbic acid.
 Research has also determined A. oxysepala to possess antibacterial qualities.

-A. sibirica has been a significant part of Asian traditional medicine, including traditional Mongolian medicine, and the plant has been used to treat diseases in women, asthma, rheumatism, and cardiovascular diseases.
-It was also known to inhibit Staphylococcus aureus, one of the bacteria responsible for staphylococcal infections.
+A. sibirica has been a significant part of Asian traditional medicine, including traditional Mongolian medicine, and this plant has been used to treat diseases in women, asthma, rheumatism, and cardiovascular diseases.
+Scientific research has demonstrated the species can inhibit Staphylococcus aureus, one of the bacteria responsible for staphylococcal infections.
 A. sibirica also possesses antifungal qualities.
-Extracts showed the presence of chlorogenic acid and caffeic acid.
-Extractions performed with heat and methanol extracted more of the medically relevant compounds than those performed at room temperature or with other solvents.
+Extracts showed the presence of chlorogenic acid and caffeic acid, with the former known to inhibit the pathogenic yeast Candida albicans.

 Some Indigenous North American peoples used the roots of columbines to treat ulcers.
 North American peoples have used A. canadensis and A. chaplinei as an aphrodisiac.
 Crushed A. canadensis seeds were used as a perfume, and the plant was thought to be capable of detecting bewitchment.
-The Goshute people reportedly chewed A. coerulea seeds or utilized the plant's root for medicinal or therapeutic purposes.
+The Goshute people reportedly chewed A. coerulea seeds or used the plant's root for medicinal or therapeutic purposes.